-When it comes to making new beauty purchases, I would like to think my choices are more educated and researched than perhaps they were in the past.
-For instance, I have become accustomed to products of the multi-purpose variety.
-Sometimes it’s possible to get two or three different uses out of one item, which is not only helpful for saving time but also for saving cash.
-These are also great for throwing in your handbag for midday touch ups — you know, for when we eventually start going out to real life events again.
+I love the idea of getting two or three different uses out of one item, saving time and saving cash.
+These multi-use products are also great for throwing in your handbag for midday touch ups.
+That is, when we eventually start going out to real life events again.

 Keep reading for five multitaskers that do double (or triple) the work.

-Milk Makeup’s Glow Oil serves up some major “just emerged from a sun-drenched pool” looks when applied on cheeks, but can also be swiped on lips and even used as a subtle glow for eyelids.
+Milk Makeup’s Glow Oil serves up some major “just emerged from a sun-drenched pool” looks.
+Apply on cheeks for a healthy sheen, or, swipe on lips and and eyelids for a subtle glow.
 The solid oil formula manages to be vibrant but also sheer and dewy as hell.
-Don’t be put off by the mini size — this somehow outlasts humidity and torrential rain (living proof here).
+Don’t be put off by the mini size — this outlasts both humidity and torrential rain (living proof here).

 One foundation to rule them all?
 Kevyn Aucoin’s Sensual Skin Enhancer really is just that.
 The concentrated formula is basically witchcraft in a jar.
 Whilst this works like a dream as a no-nonsense, heavy-duty concealer on blemishes and dark circles, you can also mix with a few drops of your preferred nourishing face oil to transform into a super sheer skin tint.

 I have not come across a single person who does not sing the praises of Glossier’s Cloud Paint.
 It’s just that damn good.
 When tapped into the high points of your cheeks, it works beautifully as a blush.
 I’ve also been into dabbing the shade Dusk on my lids for a neutral eye, and the shade Haze gives me dreamy crushed raspberry looking lips.
 It’s a multitude of products in one little tube.